dragos199993/react-add/readme.md

 ### Windows users
-_**Warning:** Currently this package is using unix subcommands and it will not work on Windows, unless you are using git bash or Ubuntu subsystem.
-In the future this will be improved and it will be avaiblable for windows terminal as well._
+_**Warning:** Currently this package is using unix subcommands to remove styles that already exists.
+This should not cause any errors but it will not delete the style files of a component when another once is choosed.
+This will be fixed in the future, but for now I recomment using git bash. _

 ### Features